mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/model_loading.md

 ### Configuring a Distributed Environment

 Specify the run mode, run device, run card number via the context interface.
 Unlike single card scripts, parallel scripts also need to specify the parallel mode `parallel_mode` as semi-parallel mode.
 Configure the path to the distributed strategy file to be loaded via `strategy_ckpt_config` and initialize HCCL or NCCL communication via init.
-The `device_target` is automatically specified as the backend hardware device corresponding to the MindSpore package.
+Here `device_target` is not configured, the backend hardware device corresponding to the MindSpore package is automatically specified.

 ```python
 import mindspore as ms